 Three well-known landscape architects influenced the grounds of what is now Reeves-Reed Arboretum.
 Discover the connections between Reeves-Reed Arboretum, and Central Park, Maxfield Parrish, and the Smithsonian Institution.

-Calvert Vaux submitted the original landscape design for The Clearing, now Reeves-Reed Arboretum, shortly after the Wisners purchased the property in 1889 (the original plan is on view in the Library Lounge).
+Calvert Vaux submitted the original landscape design for The Clearing, now Reeves-Reed Arboretum, shortly after the Wisners purchased the property in 1889 (the original plan is on view in the History Exhibit).
 Vaux was first a partner of Andrew Downing, the pioneering 19th century American landscape designer, and later Frederick Law Olmsted, whom Vaux recruited into landscape architecture.
 While working with Downing, Vaux collaborated on a grand scheme to unify the National Mall in Washington, DC, and later designed a memorial urn to commemorate Downing, which still stands on the grounds of the Smithsonian Insitution.
 He and Olmsted designed Central Park in New York City, an accomplishment which Vaux considered his lifework.

 Ellen Biddle Shipman

-Ellen Biddle, who married playwright Louis Shipman in 1893, was one of a handful of successful women landscape architects who bucked the male-dominated field in the early 20th century, and created a body of work that is still admired, studied, and copied.
+Ellen Biddle, who married playwright Louis Shipman in 1893, was one of a handful of successful women landscape architects who bucked the male-dominated field in the early 20th century, and created a body of work that is still admired, studied, and copied today.
 Her exposure to gardening began early with family connections, but her exposure to the arts was closely related to her residence in Cornish, New Hampshire, an informal community of artists and writers that included, among many other notables, sculptor Augustus St. Gaudens and illustrator Maxfield Parrish.
 At Cornish, her friends and neighbors included some of the finest artists and designers in the country, and almost all of them gardened.
 Ellen's professional relationship with painter, architect, and designer Charles Platt led to her first landscape commissions.

 After Louis abandoned his wife and three children in 1910, Ellen decided to start her own landscape architecture firm.
 Eventually, she and her all-female staff had offices on Beekman Place in New York City, although she still called Cornish home for years after.
 The Reeves family commissioned her to redesign the landscape at The Clearing (now Reeves-Reed Arboretum) in 1924, and although most elements of the design were rejected, her lovely watercolor rendering of her proposed plan hangs today in the office of the Arboretum's Executive Director.